keolo/keolo-com/content/posts/spec-driven-development.md

     LEARN -.->|Telemetry & learnings| PLAN
 ```

-Each stage in this pipeline acts as an explicit contract for the next, bound by deterministic quality gates that prevent drift before code is generated or merged.
+Each stage produces a clear contract for the next, separated by gates that catch misunderstandings before code gets written or merged into trunk.

 ---

 ## 1. Plan: From Intent to Ready Tasks

-The **Plan** stage turns ambiguous feature ideas into unambiguous, testable engineering contracts.
-Rather than jumping straight to generation, planning systematically moves through four phases:
+The **Plan** stage turns vague ideas into testable contracts.
+Before generating code, planning steps through four distinct checkpoints:

 ```mermaid
 flowchart TD